oracle/docker-images/OracleGoldenGate/README.md

     $ docker exec -ti --user oracle <container name> adminclient

 **Admin Client** is only available in containers created with the Microservices Architecture.

+## Additional Utilities
+Additional utilities, installed to the Docker Image at `/usr/local/bin`, can be found in the [bin](bin) directory.

 ## Known issues
 None